AdamMcCurdy/riot-gol/readme.md

     This structure would better separate concerns and improve maintainability for long-term development.

 3. **Hash Function**: The hash function is designed to be simple but effective for this specific use case.
 In a production environment, I might use a more sophisticated hash function if collision patterns became an issue with very large datasets.
 4. **Edge Cases**: The implementation correctly handles the entire 64-bit signed integer range without overflow issues.
+5. **File Input**: Using a hardcoded file name means less flexibility but simpler usage.
+In a production environment, I would add command-line argument support to specify different input files.
 ## Dev Process

 This implementation is my own.
 I didn't use AI to generate any code assets.